 Just ask yourself: Can our planned email benefit from displaying different content based on when it’s opened?
 If the answer is yes, then live content is worth exploring for that email.

-Nick Cantu is the Creative Director for Creative Services at Oracle Marketing Consulting.
+Nick Cantu is the Creative Director for Creative Services at Oracle Digital Experience Agency.
 He has over 14 years of creative consulting experience, with the past 9 years dedicated to data-driven email marketing.
 His approach focuses on the end-user, building relevant and engaging messages that drive results.